tklepsch/opin-base/README.md

 2) Change theme files to match your project’s name.
 This can be done through a find and replace in your IDE or manually by changing the following file names and the content contained within:

-- opin-base.breakpoints.yml
+- opin_base.breakpoints.yml
-- opin-base.info.yml
+- opin_base.info.yml
-- opin-base.libraries.yml
+- opin_base.libraries.yml
-- opin-base.theme
+- opin_base.theme

 GENERAL How-to
 ------